dibble07/ML-projects/MRV Emissions Exploration/readme.md

 - Investigate potential insights in columns with lots of missing data
     - Beware of response bias if these fields are not mandatory
     - Understanding a vessel's utilisation rate could be very useful

+## To do
+- Rerun EDA after [datavizml bug](https://github.com/dibble07/datavizml/issues/98) has been fixed
+- Reduce tick density in some plots